MP for Leeds North West

 Parliamentary Under Secretary of State (Department for Energy Security and Net Zero)

-“A centrist, party-loyal Labour MP who has risen to a ministerial role shaping the UK's energy policy.”
+“A centrist Labour MP with perfect party loyalty who now holds a ministerial role in energy policy.”

-Katie White is the Labour (Co-op) MP for Leeds North West, elected in July 2024.
-She serves as Parliamentary Under-Secretary of State for the Department for Energy Security and Net Zero, a role she has held since September 2025.
-Her voting profile shows strong party loyalty and a centrist approach to many issues.
+Katie White is the Labour and Co-operative MP for Leeds North West, elected in July 2024.
+She serves as Parliamentary Under Secretary of State for Energy Security and Net Zero in the government from September 2025.
+She is a centrist MP with perfect party loyalty in votes.

-Declared financial interests include gifts, benefits and hospitality from UK sources (three entries), family members engaged in third-party lobbying (one entry), miscellaneous interests (one entry) and shareholdings (one entry).
+Declared financial interests include gifts, benefits and hospitality from UK sources (three entries), a family member engaged in third-party lobbying, miscellaneous interests, and shareholdings.

 Generated 21 February 2026